inspiredlabs/inspiredlabs/site/content/post/scott-phillips.md

 <hr>

 Maybe this experience isn't what you are looking for, and that's ok.
 I work best with talented individuals who innovate.
-I'm proud to be a fearless creative who can also take on board practical constraints.
+I'm proud to be a fearless creative who takes on board practical constraints.

 Send me an [email](alan.scott.phillips@pm.me?subject=I%20have%20seen%20your%20website).